-I like the clean style of these, all black with a white Nike swoosh on the top.
-As basketball sneakers get more colorful every year, these are a nice contrast.
+I like the clean style of these all black socks (with a white Nike swoosh on the top).
+As basketball sneakers get more colorful every year, these provide a nice contrast.

-The Nike Cotton Cushion socks are made of 68% cotton, 31% nylon, and 1% elastane which gives them a nice plushy feel, I love wearing these socks at home!
-Unfortunately, this is a bit of a problem during basketball games.
+The Nike Cotton Cushion socks are made of 68% cotton, 31% nylon, and 1% elastane, which gives them a nice plushy feel, I love wearing these socks at home.
+Unfortunately, the socks can present a bit of a problem during games.
 I had to tie my shoes extra tightly when wearing these socks because they are quite slippery.
-A couple of times, I hit my toes on the front of my shoes during quick stops because my feet were slipping inside my shoes.
+A couple of times, I hit my toes on the front of my shoes during quick stops because my feet slipped inside my shoes.

-There is also less added cushioning in these Nike socks which is always problematic for my narrow feet but makes them a great choice if you have wide feet and your shoes are already very tight.
+There is also less added cushioning in these Nike socks - problematic for my narrow feet - but a great choice if you have wide feet and your shoes are already very tight.

 These Jordan socks borrow a lot of features from more expensive performance socks:

-The socks also feature a compression band around the mid foot which is supposed to support your arch and avoid foot fatigue, however, I didn't actively notice this when wearing them.
-What I did notice however is the compression material around the ankles and calves.
+The socks also feature a compression band around the midfoot, designed to support your arch and avoid foot fatigue, however, I didn't actively notice this when wearing them.
+What I did notice, however, is the compression material around the ankles and calves.
 The Under Armour socks fit very tightly and pulling them up all the way can be a bit uncomfortable at first.
-Because of that, they are a great choice for basketball players who are looking for added compression around the lower leg!
+They are a great choice for basketball players who are looking for added compression around the lower leg.

 These socks were introduced by Nike in 2008 and were an instant hit.
-They were so popular and rare that people were buying them in their local store and reselling them on Ebay for $40 or more.
+They were so popular and rare, people were buying them in their local stores and reselling them on Ebay for $40 or more.
 In the following years, the socks with the iconic Nike elite logo have become the most popular basketball socks and even collector's items for some!

-And there is a reason behind this madness: The Nike elite socks really are in a different league compared to your average 6-pack white sports socks.
+There is a reason behind this madness.
+The Nike elite socks really are in a different league compared to your average 6-pack, white sports socks.

-The first thing you notice when you put on a pair of Elites is that they are specifically tailored to fit your left or right foot.
+The first thing you notice when you put on a pair of Elites is they are specifically tailored to fit your left or right foot.
 This really improves the fit and avoids unnecessary bunching around the toes.
-Added cushioning on specific high impact zones of the foot as well as arch support make these socks insanely comfortable to play in.
-The material is also very durable and lasts for years of high-intensity basketball.
+Added cushioning on specific high-impact zones of the foot as well as arch support make these socks insanely comfortable during play.
+The material is very durable and lasts for years of high-intensity basketball.

-The Nike Elites are not cheap, but once you wore a pair you really don't want to go back to your average sports socks.
-They were the first high-performance basketball socks on the market and I believe that they are still the best overall basketball socks currently available!
+The Nike Elites are not cheap, but once you’ve worn a pair, you really won't want to go back to your average sports socks.
+They were the first high-performance basketball socks on the market and I believe they are still the best overall basketball socks available.

-Overall the Hyper Elites are great basketball socks, but I don't think they justify the extra three to five dollars you have to play for them compared to the original Elites.
+Overall, the Hyper Elites are great basketball socks, but I don't think they justify the extra three to five dollars in cost when compared to the original Elites.

 Compared to previous editions, the Nike Elite Versatility comes in three different lengths: low, mid and crew.
 This gives players the option to choose the style they prefer.
-And that's great because I like my socks to be a little lower than the rather high crew cut.
+That's great because I like my socks a little lower than the rather high crew cut.
 You can also go for an almost sockless look if you choose the lowest cut.

-With these socks Nike went back to a more plush, cottony feel that is much nicer on the skin.
-They also added a ventilation zone on the top of the socks which makes you feel as if you are playing with air conditioning.
-Cushioning, arch support and fit are all top-notch as one has come to expect from Nike.
+With these socks, Nike went back to a plush, cottony feel that is much nicer on the skin.
+They also added a ventilation zone on the top of the socks, which makes you feel as if you are playing with air conditioning.
+Cushioning, arch support and fit are all top-notch - exactly what we expect from Nike.

-Overall the Nike Versatility is a worthy addition to the Nike elite series and especially great if you want to go for a lower look without sacrificing performance.
+The Nike Versatility is a worthy addition to the Nike elite series, especially if you want to go for a lower look without sacrificing performance.

-If you are playing basketball for hours every day, then high-performance basketball socks can really make a difference!
-They protect your feet from fatigue, help you avoid blisters and make playing basketball much more fun because of that.
-I would recommend buying the original Nike elite, they are the most popular basketball socks for a reason!
+If you are playing basketball for hours every day, high-performance basketball socks can really make a difference!
+They protect your feet from fatigue, help you avoid blisters and make playing basketball much more fun.
+I would recommend buying the original Nike elite.
+They are the most popular basketball socks for a reason!